 This light colored traditional German Helles style is truly made for drinking, just as the label says.

-Brought to you from Tampa, Florida, these brewers know a thing or two about creating a beer that is refreshing on the hot and humid days.
+Cigar City is in Tampa, Florida, so these guys know a thing or two about creating a beer that is refreshing on hot and humid days.

 The ABV of 4.5% is about average, and light enough to have a couple in one sitting.